triptease/docs/structured-data.md

 #### checkinTime

-The [checkinTime](https://schema.org/checkinTime) is a combination of date and time.
-It cannot be just a time (despite what the name suggests).

-Ensure this is in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
-This should either just be a date `2021-10-12` or a local datetime `2021-10-12T15:00:00` with optional timezone for the hotel `2021-10-12T15:00:00.000+07:00`.
-Do NOT convert to UTC time if at all possible.
+Triptease requires [checkinTime](https://schema.org/checkinTime) to be a date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format without time or timezone e.g. `2021-10-12`.
+NB: This deviates from the specification as we have consistently seen incorrect dates provided due to timezone adjustments.
+Any time or timezone will be ignored.

 #### checkoutTime

-The [checkoutTime](https://schema.org/checkoutTime) is a combination of date and time.
-It cannot be just a time (despite what the name suggests).

-Ensure this is in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
-This should either just be a date `2021-10-12` or a local datetime `2021-10-12T15:00:00` with optional timezone for the hotel `2021-10-12T15:00:00.000+07:00`.
-Do NOT convert to UTC time if at all possible.
+Triptease requires [checkoutTime](https://schema.org/checkoutTime) to be a date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format without time or timezone e.g. `2021-10-13`.
+NB: This deviates from the specification as we have consistently seen incorrect dates provided due to timezone adjustments.
+Any time or timezone will be ignored.

 #### totalPrice